Elizabeth Watkins, PhD

 I co-edited a volume, Medicating Modern America: Prescription Drugs In History (NYU, 2007), that examined the rich and multifaceted history of pharmaceutical medicines in modern America since World War II through the discrete but interconnected histories of eight important drugs.
 The chapters of the book were linked by three themes: 1) the co-construction of diseases and treatments and the ways in which the definition of pathological states has been closely associated with the development and marketing of new drugs, 2) the drug-mediated process of medicalization, and 3) the communication of medical information about drugs and diseases.

-I am currently engaged in co-editing another volume, titled Prescribed: Writing, Filling, Using, and Abusing the Prescription in Modern America (Johns Hopkins, 2012).
-This book will push the history of late 20th century pharmaceuticals and therapeutics beyond the drugs themselves, to shine a spotlight on various actors and their interactions over how these medications are used.
-It uses the prescription as a shorthand reference for a set of complex relations among the producers, providers, and consumers of medicine, and shifts focus from the biographies, life cycles, and trajectories of individual drugs and specific classes of drugs to explore the processes by which these medications have moved through the social geography of health care.
-My chapter in this volume builds on my previous work on the history of the patient package insert (PPI) for prescription drugs; it investigates pharmacists’ reactions to the patient package insert and uses the debates over the PPI as a focal point to examine pharmacists’ perceptions of and constructions of their roles as purveyors of medicines and providers of health care.
+I co-edited another volume, titled Prescribed: Writing, Filling, Using, and Abusing the Prescription in Modern America (Johns Hopkins, 2012).
+This book pushed the history of late 20th century pharmaceuticals and therapeutics beyond the drugs themselves, to shine a spotlight on various actors and their interactions over how these medications are used.
+It used the prescription as a shorthand reference for a set of complex relations among the producers, providers, and consumers of medicine, and shifts focus from the biographies, life cycles, and trajectories of individual drugs and specific classes of drugs to explore the processes by which these medications have moved through the social geography of health care.
+My chapter in this volume builds on my previous work on the history of the patient package insert (PPI) for prescription drugs; it investigates pharmacists' reactions to the patient package insert and uses the debates over the PPI as a focal point to examine pharmacists' perceptions of and constructions of their roles as purveyors of medicines and providers of health care.
 This work expands the relationship between doctors and patients from a two-party line into a three-party triangle, to include the central role played by pharmacists in mediating communication about prescriptions.

 4. Stress and disease